-Peter is President of the New England Clean Energy Council and has many years of venture, entrepreneurial, executive and deal experience across the cleantech venture market.
+Peter is the President of NECEC and has many years of venture, entrepreneurial, executive and deal experience across the cleantech venture market.
 Previously, Peter was part of the Flagship Ventures team, a leading seed and early stage venture capital firm in Cambridge Massachusetts, and founder of Allegro Strategy, a consultant, advisor and interim executive with early-stage cleantech start-ups.
 Peter has been in early-stage deal or executive roles with a number of cleantech companies, including Mascoma, Planar Energy Devices, Ze-gen, Novomer, Boston-Power, and Mechanology.
 Peter is actively involved in a range of leading cleantech and entrepreneurial organizations, including the National Renewable Energy Lab’s VC Advisory Board, catalyst to MIT Deshpande Center solar and energy storage MIT projects, and a Board member of the Cleantech Open.

-Kim is Innovation Program Manager at the NECEC Institute, joining the company in January 2012.
+Kim is Interim Director - Innovation and Entrepreneurship Programs at the NECEC Institute, joining the company in January 2012.
 She brings experience as a business owner and policy analyst and many years of expertise in the clean energy industry.
 Until recently she was the Principal of Cork Tree Consulting, an energy and climate policy consulting firm in Durango, Colorado, where she worked in the areas of regional energy policy, clean energy pricing, demand side management, climate change adaptation, and clean energy program evaluation.
-As the Innovation Program Manager, she will be working on implementing components of the Institute’s Cleantech Innovations New England program.
 She has a Master’s Degree in Public Affairs from the La Follette School of Public Affairs at the University of Wisconsin, Madison, and a certificate in Energy Analysis and Policy from the Gaylord Nelson School for Environmental Studies, as well as a Bachelor’s Degree in Philosophy from St. John’s College.
 Kim currently serves on the STAR Community Index Energy and Climate Technical Advisory Committee and previously served as the chair of the Smart Energy Committee of the Sustainability Alliance of Southwest Colorado. email@example.com

-Kate is the Communications Director of the New England Clean Energy Council.
+Kate is NECEC's Senior Director of Communications and Public Relations, overseeing communications strategy, media relations and events.
 Before joining the organization in 2013, Kate served as a Senior Account Executive at Solomon McCown & Company, a strategic communications and public relations firm serving regional and national clients facing complex, mission-critical issues.
 Prior to that, Kate was the Communications Manager for the Massachusetts Clean Energy Center, where she led communications and marketing strategy, media relations and served as the agency’s spokesperson.
 As an Assistant Press Secretary for the Massachusetts Executive Office of Energy and Environmental Affairs she served as the spokesperson for the Department of Fish and Game, Department of Agricultural Resources and the Environmental Police.
 Kate began her career as a journalist, writing for the Worcester Telegram & Gazette and serving as a staff writer for CFO Magazine.
 She holds a B.A. in Print Journalism from California State University in Long Beach as well as a M.S. in Journalism from Boston University. firstname.lastname@example.org

 Dan Bosley, Government Relations Executive